- Published on

 ) uniformly and independently.
 But why we are not getting a perfect result of ?

-We can find the root cause by looking at the marginal probabilities of and .
-Ideally we should see and , but it is not the case.
+Let's find out the reason by looking at the marginal probabilities and .
+Ideally we should see and from the code output, but it is not the case.
+Actually, if we increase the sample size, and will get closer to the ideal values.

 - The null hypothesis: and are independent.